suguruwataru/alpha-gamma/README.md

 Thus, rather than array of (wavelength, intensity) tuples, we can store a color as (R intensity, G intensity, B intensity) 3-tuples.
-Obviously, compared to arrays of difference lengths and infinite number of possible wavelengths, these 3-tuples are much easier to work with.
+Obviously, compared to arrays of difference lengths and infinite possible wavelengths, these 3-tuples are much easier to work with.

 We can measure light corresponding to a color and find corresponding values for R intensity, G intensity, and B intensity, so that with some red-blue-green-only light-emitting device (much simpler than full-spectrum ones) we can reproduce the color.
-So we do have a colorspace here, and let's say that the 3-tuples are in the RGB colorspace.
+So we do have a [colorspace](#colorspace) here, and let's say that the 3-tuples are in the RGB colorspace.

 ## Linear RGB colorspace